-The Contractor must provide additional notification to potentially noise affected residents (Categories B-D) of OOHW not less than 5 business days and not more than 14 calendar days before those works are to be undertaken.
-The notice may be provided by email/SMS/phone call or DL flyer if no contact details are available.
+The contractor must provide additional notification to potentially noise affected residents (Categories B-D) of OOHW.
+The notice will be shared no less than 5 business days and not more than 14 calendar days before those works are to be undertaken.
+The notice may be provided by email/SMS/phone call or DL flyer, if elected by the stakeholder or no contact details are available.